 Declaring bankruptcy is a challenging decision.
 While bankruptcy can help you consolidate debt or negotiate new terms with creditors, it comes with significant downsides.
 Bankruptcy filings stay on your credit report for up to 10 years, and poor credit can hinder your ability to get a job, insurance and even a home.

-If you have a bankruptcy filing on your credit report, a personal loan can be of help.
-Follow our guide to find the best personal loans for bankruptcy.
+If you have a bankruptcy filing on your credit report, a personal loan can be helpful.
+Follow Benzinga’s guide to find the best personal loans for bankruptcy.

 Best Personal Loans for Bankruptcy

 Benzinga has put together the best personal loans for bankruptcy to give you an idea of all the platforms that can help you.

 1. Best for Comparing Lenders: LendingClub

 LendingClub is a unique lending platform that allows you to check your eligibility without impacting your credit, complete the process online and get funded in around 24 hours.
 You will see a range of loan offers that will help you choose the best program for the situation, and you can proceed with the loan as needed.

 LendingClub also makes it clear that you may want to apply with a co-signer to improve your chances of being approved.
 With this type of customer support and information, it’s much easier to make the most of your finances after bankruptcy, especially because it can be more difficult than ever to get loans from traditional banks.